-If you are trying to pursue an art career and become a professional artist, or an engineer looking to develop an appreciation for contrast and nuance, you will want to hear from Emilio Valalba, a professional painter whose Instagram feed (@emilio_villalba) illustrates his prolific and iconic approach.
+If you are trying to pursue an art career and become a professional artist, or an engineer looking to develop an appreciation for contrast and nuance (both of which you can do at Cogswell), you will want to hear from Emilio Valalba, a professional painter whose Instagram feed (@emilio_villalba) illustrates his prolific and iconic approach.

 As a Southern California native, Emilio Villalba received his BFA from the Art Institute of California in 2006, and his MFA in Painting from the Academy of Art University in 2011.
 He currently lives in San Francisco and teaches at Cogswell College.
 In this Q&A interview, Emilio shares his inspiration and thoughts on how to become a professional artist and painter, and gives career advice to someone trying to make a career as a professional artist.